ejboettcher/container-landscape/Singularity/README.md

 * better documentation on using singularity containers on HPC
 * [singularityhub][https://singularity-hub.org/faq]

-## Container technology used
-Custom, likely utilizes LXC with some custom tweaks (uses primarily namespaces)

-## Host OS requirements
-Modern linux kernel (2.6.25+)

-## Containerised OS capabilities
-Up to and including the kernel running on the host.
-Supports other linux distributions than the host.
+Singularity also provides a custom container implementation utilizing standard LXC features like namespaces with some custom tweaks for running in a HPC environment.
+To use these features the host OS needs to be running a linux kernel newer than 2.6.25, and again can run any guest OS inside the container that uses a kernel up to and including that of the host.

-## User workflow
+### User workflow
 1. Create image somewhere the user has root/admin rights
 2. Interact and configure image locally
 3. Upload image to HPC
 4. Start image in scheduler batch script
 5. Execute user code on container

-## Admin workflow
+### Admin workflow
 1. Install Singularity on HPC system
 2. Provide place for image creation
 3. Provide sample base images for each system

-## Security overview
+### Security overview
 Security paradigm remains mostly intact.
 No additional root priveleges given.
 User requires root/admin priveleges on system where the image is being configured (can be done locally if user has priveleges).

-## Licensing
+### Licensing
 Free, copyright owned by Gregory Kurtzer / Lawrence Berkeley National Laboratory

 [Singularity.jpg]:https://6lli539m39y3hpkelqsm3c2fg-wpengine.netdna-ssl.com/wp-content/uploads/2016/10/Singularity-architecture_G-Kurtzer-e1477021972985.jpg